Tenzkie10/AES256-Web-Encryption-Tool/README.md

 Ctrl + Click the http://localhost:5173/ to run the web-app to your browser

-4. To run the backend, open another terminal then got to this location
+4. To run the backend, open another terminal then go to this location

 ![image](https://github.com/user-attachments/assets/d5676a8b-6083-4026-a696-af667b4e7ee1)